🌱 GrowHobart.com.au β€” Free Planting Guide

 HRV

-💡 Cover freshly sown bed with hessian or damp newspaper until germination (keeps moisture in — carrots are slow to germinate, 14–21 days).
+πŸ’‘ Cover freshly sown bed with hessian until germination (14–21 days).
 Remove as soon as sprouts appear.

 ⬜ Parsnip – Hollow Crown